smplrspace/docs/docs/api-reference/space/overview.md

 - `loadingMessage` - _optional_ - lets you override the text displayed while the space is loading. _Default value: "Loading your space"_.
 - `cameraPlacement` - _optional_ - set the initial position and direction of the camera.
 See [camera controls](/api-reference/space/custom-ux#camera-controls) for more details.
 - `disableCameraControls` - _optional_ - set this to true so the camera placement cannot be changed by the user.
 This disables mouse, touch and keyboard inputs as well as removes the zoom control buttons. _Default value: false_
+- `hideNavigationButtons` - _optional_ - set this to true if you want the user to control the camera but want to remove the navigation buttons.
+Mouse, touch and keyboard inputs will work while the buttons are hidden. _Default value: false_
 - `annotations` - _optional_ - set this value to control whether the annotations (if any) are rendered or not.
 This also removes the show/hide annotations button from the viewer.
 - `compass` - _optional_ - set this value to control whether the compass (if any) is rendered or not.
 This also removes the show/hide compass button from the viewer.
 - `onReady` - _optional_ - is called once the viewer's initial render is done.